Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

  }
 ```

-Protecting the action is done with the attribute as well but instead of role we referencen the policy:
+Protecting the action is done with the attribute as well but instead of role we reference the policy:

 ```
         [HttpPost]